 Should I use React or Angular?

-An article, posted about 7 years ago filed in react, angular, javascript, framework, ecmascript, es2015, html, frontend & vue.
+An article, posted more than 7 years ago filed in react, angular, javascript, framework, ecmascript, es2015, html, frontend & vue.

 Should I use React or Angular?